MBCProject/mbc-markdown/yfaq/README.md

 The cyber adversary and malware analysis realms each have their own vocabulary, and MBC aims to reflect malware analysis common word usage.
 Just as "tactics," "techniques," and "procedures" (TTPs) are considered when discussing advanced persistent threats (APTs), "objectives" and "behaviors" are commonly considered when analyzing malware.
 Maintaining a distinct vocabulary also helps to better differentiate MBC and ATT&CK content.

+### Why don't MBC behavior names always match ATT&CK technique names? ###

+MBC maintains a malware, code-oriented perspective, so MBC behavior names will not always match related ATT&CK names (although they usually do).

+### Are different MBC behaviors linked (related) to the same ATT&CK technique? ###

+Yes.
+Sometimes an ATT&CK technique does not provide enough granularity for malware analysis-oriented use cases; therefore, multiple, more granular MBC behaviors may link to the same ATT&CK technique.

+For example, MBC defines separate behaviors for detecting sandboxes ([Sandbox Detection](../anti-behavioral-analysis/sandbox-detection.md)) and virtual machines ([Virtual Machine Detection](../anti-behavioral-analysis/virtual-machine-detection.md)).
+When ATT&CK was updated to include the  [Virtualization/Sandbox Evasion](https://attack.mitre.org/techniques/T1497/) technique, which includes detection of virtualization and sandboxes (although not obstruction in the sense of MBC's Dynamic Analysis Evasion behavior), the MBC behaviors were not combined.
+Rather, both were updated to show a relationship to the new ATT&CK technique.

 ### MBC 1.0 included ATT&CK techniques?
 Why is MBC v2.x a stand-alone *supplement* to ATT&CK? ###

 Although we believe that to most effectively support malware analysis, MBC should provide a complete set of malware-related behaviors, updates to ATT&CK, including addition of new platforms (e.g., ICS and cloud), make it difficult to keep MBC current.
 Also, most malware vendors using ATT&CK in their reporting consider the complete set of ATT&CK techniques, even though some techniques are never used.
 Consequently, MBC v2.x defines new, malware-related behaviors, as well as malware-focused enhancements to ATT&CK techniques, but it no longer defines a restricted set of ATT&CK techniques that pertains to malware.